dindasigma/the-neverending-exploration/README.md

 ## Usage

 First, create a new spreadsheet on your Google account.
-The file contains two sheets as you can see in this [example file](https://docs.google.com/spreadsheets/d/1N-T3DsgFF_GktcVl6aKn1RryKt6LKpqpgvC9nJpFkFA/edit?usp=sharing).
+The file contains three sheets as you can see in this [example file](https://docs.google.com/spreadsheets/d/1N-T3DsgFF_GktcVl6aKn1RryKt6LKpqpgvC9nJpFkFA/edit?usp=sharing).

 Now that our Google Sheet is set up, we need to link the spreadsheet to our application by defining some variables in config.php